numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 of algorithms on the considered problem ahead of the performance assessment.

 This has two main implications:

+.. todo:: "*Performance can only be judged relatively to the reference set*" seem just false.
+We can defined a target hypervolume and measure runtime entirely independent of the reference set.

 * Performance can only be judged relatively to the reference set.
 The better the algorithms used to create the reference set have been, the more accurate the performance assessment.